ArnoCan/epyunit/docsrc/index.rst

-.. epyunit documentation master file, created by sphinx-quickstart on `date`.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Abstract
 ========

-The 'epyunit' package provides extensions for the PyUnit framework for blackbox tests of arbitrary executables.
+The **'ePyUnit' package** provides extensions for the **PyUnit** framework for blackbox tests of executables including nested  calls of subprocesses.
+The included automation extension for the **PyDev** based debugging of
+- local and remote - Python subprocesses provides simplified support of detailed error analysis.
+The coming versions are going to support the full scope of features on arbitrary local and remote distributed processes.

-The 'epyunit' package provides a minimal but sufficient approach in particular for the low-effort test automation of scripts and tools.
+The *'ePyUnit' package* provides a minimal but sufficient approach in particular for the low-effort test automation of scripts and tools.

 * ePyUnit encapsulates processes and relies on PyUnit for commandline